 The Library of Congress, Washington, D.C.
 “The Library of Congress has made digitized versions of collection materials available online since 1994, concentrating on its most rare collections and those unavailable anywhere else.
 The following services are your gateway to a growing treasury of digitized photographs, manuscripts, maps, sound recordings, motion pictures, and books, as well as “born digital” materials such as Web sites.
 In addition, the Library maintains and promotes the use of digital library standards and provides online research and reference services.The Library provides one of the largest bodies of noncommercial high-quality content on the Internet.
 By providing these materials online, those who may never come to Washington can gain access to the treasures of the nation’s library.
 Such online access also helps preserve rare materials that may be too fragile to handle.”

 The Literature Network “We offer searchable online literature for the student, educator, or enthusiast.
 To find the work you’re looking for start by looking through the author index.
 We currently have over 3000 full books and over 4000 short stories and poems by over 250 authors.
 Our quotations database has over 8500 quotes.”

 Wiley Online Library “Wiley Online Library hosts the world’s broadest and deepest multidisciplinary collection of online resources covering life, health and physical sciences, social science, and the humanities.
 It delivers seamless integrated access to over 4 million articles from 1500 journals, almost 10,000 online books, and hundreds of reference works, laboratory protocols and databases.”

 Online American Newspapers

-Wikipedia’s list of American news publications – Top newspaper links of the U.S.A.
+American news publications Top newspaper links of the U.S.A.

-Michaelis – English to Brazilian Portuguese and Brazilian Portuguese to English Dictionaries among other languages into Portuguese.
+Michaelis English to Brazilian Portuguese and Brazilian Portuguese to English Dictionaries, among other languages into Brazilian Portuguese and vice-versa.